Milestones and further growth – 2010 to current , Ngā tohu nui me te ahu whakamua - 2010 ki āianei

 Food Pilot Plant opened

-The Food Pilot Plant/Te Ohu Rangahau Kai is opened at the Manawatū campus.
+The Food Pilot Plant/Te Ohu Rangahau Kai is opened on the Manawatū campus.

 Massey Learning Centre launched in China